Terrel Williams keeps himself to himself these days, but that’s no surprise due to the barracking aimed at him over Prichard Colon.

 Another stated: “You should be paying for all medical bills and get his family help to take care of him for what you did.
 And you should never be able to get in the ring again.”

-A third added: “Someday, someone is going to catch you all alone, and they won’t be unarmed or have forgiveness in their heart.”
+A third added: “Someday, someone will catch you all alone, and they won’t be unarmed or have forgiveness in their heart.”

 TERREL WILLIAMS PAGE